slowernews/wisdom-tldr/README.md

 > *'A rebel of God hates the family, loves the state, and comes up with endless excuses and rationalizations to dismiss their actions.'*

 > *'Men never do evil so cheerfully and completely as when they do it from religious conviction.' -- Blaise Pascal*

-> *'The grand aim of all science is to cover the greatest number of empirical facts by logical deduction from the smallest number of hypotheses or axioms.' -- Albert Einstein*